moondg/332project/docs/program flow.md

 1. Master sends `PartitioningRequest` to all workers.
 1. Worker gets its own key range.
 1. Worker splits its disk into block(this can be done in [Initial phase](#initial-phase)).
 Block size is approximately same as RAM size, but should not exceed.
-1. Worker spilts block into several partitions using key range table.(This is just marking.
-Since key range is assigned to be ascending order, sorted data block in RAM does not need extra works)
+1. Worker spilts block into several partitions using key range table and save as partition file
 1. Worker sends `PartitionResponse` to master.
 1. Master waits until every worker sends `PartitionResponse`.